Loom vs Videolink: A Side-by-Side Comparison for Teams

 Quick Verdict

-Choose Loom if:
+Loom works best if:

-- you mainly record one-off screen videos
+- you mainly record one-off screen recordings

-- videos are mostly 1-to-1
+- videos are typically shared 1-to-1

 Choose Videolink if:

-- multiple teammates need to participate
+- multiple teammates need to participate in the conversation

 - videos replace meetings, not just messages

-- async collaboration, context, and follow-up matter
+- async collaboration, context, and follow-ups matter for your workflows

 1. Who Are Loom and Videolink Built For?